Alvin-Gavel/Comparative_coding/README.md

 For my new job at Karolinska Institutet, I will have to pick up a couple of different programming languages.
 This repository consists of exercises where I pick some very simple problem and then try to solve it in Python, R, PHP and bash.
 Sometimes I make multiple solutions in the same language, one sticking to constructs that have some reasonably close equivalent in the other languages, and some that make better use of the language.
-The latter solutions have `_optimised` in the filename.
+The latter solutions have `_optimised` in the filename if they use interesting constructs unique to that language, and `_using_bar` if they use some library `bar` in that language.

 ### Contents of directory